4Q-s-r-o/ota_update/README.md

 * PERMISSION_NOT_GRANTED_ERROR:
     * sent when user refused to grant required permissions
     * event value is null.
+* DOWNLOAD_ERROR
+    * sent when download crashed.
+* CHECKSUM_ERROR (android only)
+    * sent if calculated SHA-256 checksum does not match provided (optional) value
+    * sent if checksum value should be verified, but checksum calculation failed
 * INTERNAL_ERROR:
     * sent in all other error cases
     * event value is underlying error message